 Their names were prominently displayed in the earliest land transactions in the area that is today Boynton Beach, Florida.
-As I peeled back the layers of history from these two, the story became more intriguing at every new discovery.
-Mrs. Dewey was the grand niece of President Zachary Taylor, while Mr. Dewey was a cousin of Admiral George S. Dewey.
+As I peeled back the layers of history from these two, the story became more intriguing with every discovery.
+Mrs. Dewey was the grand-niece of President Zachary Taylor, while Mr. Dewey was a cousin of Admiral George S. Dewey.
 As it turned out, the Deweys were the true founders of the town of Boynton, having platted the settlement in 1898.

 If all these facts were not intriguing enough, it was the discovery that Mrs. Dewey was a well-known writer of the time that sparked the publication of Pioneering Palm Beach: The Deweys and the South Florida Frontier with my co-author, Janet DeVries.

 We knew that the second phase of our research into the Dewey story would be to produce an anthology of Mrs .
 Dewey’s writings.
-That proved more difficult than we initially thought as tracking down her literary works in old magazines, newspapers and journals took us from the Palm Beach area all the way to Jacksonville, and even to the National Archives in Washington, D.C.
+That proved more difficult than we initially thought as tracking down her literary works in old magazines, newspapers, and journals took us from the Palm Beach area to Jacksonville, and even to the National Archives in Washington, D.C.

 In 2014, we published The Collected Works of Byrd Spilman Dewey which presents her impressions and experiences in coming to the untamed paradise of South Florida.
 The following excerpts will illustrate her enchanting way of presenting the unspoiled Florida paradise of more than a century ago.